geoserver/geoserver/doc/en/user/source/community/jms-cluster/activemq/SharedFolder.rst

    :align: center

 One of the other other replicas immediately grabs the exclusive lock on the file system to them commences becoming the primary, starting all of its transport connectors.
-Clients loose connection to the stopped primary and then the failover transport tries to connect to the available brokers - of which the only one available is the new primary.
+Clients lose connection to the stopped primary and then the failover transport tries to connect to the available brokers - of which the only one available is the new primary.

 Primary restart
 --------------